Skip to main content

 airlines

-Charlotte Douglas International Airport (CLT) is a major connecting hub and the second-largest hub for American Airlines.
-This results in a wide range of flights and destinations, but also in an airport that is often perceived as very crowded.
-Passenger experiences with airlines vary, but a common theme is the need to plan ahead due to traveler volume and walking distances within the airport.
+Charlotte-Douglas International Airport (CLT) is a major connection center, being the second largest hub for American Airlines.
+This translates into a large number of flights and destinations, but also an airport that is frequently perceived as very crowded.

 Image